-The Orthodox Church in Latvia from X to XX cnt.
+The Orthodox Church in the territory of Latvia from XVIII to XX cnt.

 In 1850 the Vicariate of Riga was reformed into a separate Diocese of Riga.
 To start with the diocese included the provinces of Livonia and Courland.
 In 1865 its jurisdiction was extended to the province of Estonia.